FORMER PALACE NOW A TOP HOTEL

 The wonderfully-restored four star Wellness Hotel Rezidence in Nove Hrady in Southern Bohemia (Czech Republic) was once the town palace of the important Buquoy family.
 It is situated in the beautiful countryside of the Novohradské Mountains and located on the east side of the Namesti Republiky in Nove Hrady, the city centre being a declared urban conservation area.
 The hotel buildings form a block of houses enclosing the whole east side of the square.
 The Residence was the mansion of the aristocratic Buquoy family (1634-1810), until the castle in Nove Hrady was finished.
 Until the 1920s the Residence was used as the seat of the Forest Administration.
 Since the end of the 20th century the Residence has been owned by the town of Nove Hrady, and it was the designated visitor hotel for the 2014 Newcastles of the World conference.

 The residence where the hotel and spa complex now belongs on the list of the national historical sites.
 In the research of the layers of plaster in the interiors of the southwest wing of the Residence, in the former representative halls, a discovery was made of decorated ceilings, walling of the windows and decorative ornamentation of the walls with numerous Baroque flower motifs.
 These halls have been fully integrated into the social and cultural utilization of the Residence.
-The extensity of the usable space of the historical building and the number of valuable spaces and rooms of the whole complex make it a unique location in the centre of the Nove Hrady Conservation Area ideal for tourism and spa services.
+The extent of the usable space of the historical building and the number of valuable spaces and rooms of the whole complex make it a unique location in the centre of the Nove Hrady Conservation Area ideal for tourism and spa services.

 OLD THEATRE BECOMES A RESTAURANT IN NEUBURG AN DER DONAU